coveo/ui-kit/packages/quantic/docs/detailed-reporting.md

   .logDetail('The greeting element should contain "Hello"');
 ```

-The reporter will then output this line.
+The reporter will output the following line.
 The leading dot indicates an expectation.

 ```bash
   .
 The greeting element should contain "hello"
 ```

 A single Cypress test validates many expectations and can contain a sequence of many actions.
-Printing lots of expectations for a single test can be confusing.
-The `scope` function allows to group expectations to put them into context.
-You can also nest calls to `scope` if needed.
+Printing several expectations for a single test can be confusing.
+The `scope` function allows you to group expectations and put them in context.
+If necessary, you can also nest calls using the `scope` function.

-The `scope` function is imported from [detailed-collector.ts](../cypress/reporters/detailed-collector.ts)
+The `scope` function is imported from [detailed-collector.ts](../cypress/reporters/detailed-collector.ts).

+For example, if you enter:

 ```javascript
 describe('example', () => {